-Join 90 per cent of the Fortune 500 that have moved to Azure.
-Get the resources to migrate your apps, data and infrastructure at your own pace and use assessment, migration and cost management tools free of charge as you transition your on-premises workloads to Azure VMs.
-Use our step-by-step Database Migration Guide for detailed instructions for each source and target pair.Begin your cloud migration journey
+Join 90 per cent of Fortune 500 companies that have moved to Azure.
+Get resources to migrate your apps, data and infrastructure at your own pace, and use assessment, migration and cost management tools free of charge as you transition your on-premises workloads to Azure VMs.
+Use the step-by-step Database Migration Guide for detailed instructions for each source and target pair.Begin your cloud migration journey

 Community and Azure support

 28 July, 2020Eight ways to optimize costs on Azure SQL

 13 February, 2020SQL Server runs best on Azure.
 Here’s why.

 2 December, 2019Faster and cheaper: SQL on Azure continues to outshine AWS